mdnahas/CityEcon/references/people.md

 - PhD in Public Affairs at UMN, MBA, MSW
 - Wrote "Homeslessness is a Housing Problem" with data scientist Clayton Page Aldern

+### Joe Cortright
+- works as economist, but degree was in public policy from Berkeley
+- Founder of and Author on [City Observatory](https://cityobservatory.org/)
+- worked for Brookings Institution
+- was Executive Officer of the Oregon Legislature’s Trade and Economic Development Committee
+- is Chair of the Oregon Governor’s Council of Economic Advisers

 ### Jerusalem Demsas
 - [Staff Writer, The Atlantic](https://www.theatlantic.com/author/jerusalem-demsas/)
 - Formerly: [Policy Reporter, Vox](https://www.vox.com/authors/jerusalem-demsas)